-Among the banners carried by thousands of trans people and their supporters at this year's London Trans Pride, it was hard to miss the image of Elie Che.
+Among the banners carried by thousands of trans people and their supporters at London Trans Pride in 2020, it was hard to miss the image of Elie Che.

 The photo of a black transgender woman in a red dress, holding a sign that reads 'trans inclusivity', had been shared widely on social media in the weeks leading up to the event, and it was carried through central London during the September march.

 Elie, 23, a British model, poet and performer had been found dead on a beach in New York on the last day of August last year.

 "I know we say this about everyone who passes away, but Elie really was one of the kindest people you'd ever meet," Lucia Blayke, the 24-year-old organiser of London Trans Pride, and friend of Elie, tells Radio 1 Newsbeat.

 "Elie wanted to be a beacon of hope and of light to the younger generation, because she was very aware of her struggle and very aware of how tough it was being a black trans woman.

 "She really didn't want the next generation to have to go through the same struggles that she did."

 Elie's death was ruled as accidental drowning, and she's among the people who will be remembered today, the international Trans Day of Remembrance.

 It comes at the end of Trans Visibility Week, which aims to raise awareness of the issues faced by the transgender community.